bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 With these issues arising from non-standard KV cache management, can we try an approach without engine modifications?

-### ThreadWeaver’s Approach: Engine-agnostic

-ThreadWeaver ([Lian et al., 2025](https://doi.org/10.48550/arXiv.2512.07843)) treats parallel inference purely as a client-side problem.
+**ThreadWeaver keeps the inference engine unchanged and moves orchestration to the client.** ThreadWeaver ([Lian et al., 2025](https://doi.org/10.48550/arXiv.2512.07843)) treats parallel inference purely as a client-side problem.
 The “Fork” process is nearly identical to Multiverse’s, but the join phase handles memory very differently as it does NOT modify engine internals.
 Instead, the client concatenates all text outputs from independent branches into one contiguous sequence.
 Then, the engine performs a **second prefill** to generate the KV cache for the conclusion generation step.
 While this introduces computational redundancy that Multiverse tries to avoid, the cost of prefill is significantly lower than decoding.
 In addition, this does not require special attention handling during inference, as the second prefill uses causal attention (threads see each other), making it easier to adapt sequential autoregressive models for this task.

 <p class="apr-fig apr-fig--wide">
 <img src="/assets/adaptive-parallel-reasoning/figure-09-prefill-decode.png" alt="Figure 9: ThreadWeaver’s Prefill and Decode Strategy"><br>